 Be informed on how the charity is meeting its data protection obligations.

-Please contact the Data Systems Manager at firstname.lastname@example.org or write to;
+Please contact us at at firstname.lastname@example.org or write to:

 City Year UK